 Singing is a great way for children to learn about language because the sounds that make up words become more evident.

 - Interaction: Singing with our children is a way to help them hear the smaller sounds in words, especially if there is a different note for each syllable.
 Learning to hear the parts of words helps develop phonological awareness which later helps with reading.
-While using this app with your child you can sing together, and even record your voices.
-Technology serves as a learning tool when it is used in communication.
-As your child’s first teacher your voice is a powerful motivator.
-Record yourself singing your child’s favorite books and songs.
-You can sing anywhere!
+We’ve Got the Whole World in Our Hands takes a classic song and adapts the words to spread a message about the power of community.
+Los Pollitos is a free app based on a classic Spanish children’s song.
+While using this app with your child you can sing along with the original Spanish version (or choose from eight different languages), experiment with musical notes on a simple stringed instrument, and engage with other open-ended play experiences.

 Reading and sharing books provides a learning opportunity to explore ways to deal with emotions and feelings.